 Consumers often buy from companies they trust and consumers increasingly buy based on good old-fashioned word of mouth.
 If people they like and trust vouch for a product, they’re more likely to buy.
 With the average person seeing over 250 ads per day, consumers are no longer fooled by advertisements.
 So, that’s why it’s important this year you ensure your social media branding and customer service are on point.

-More consumers reach out to businesses via social media–whether it’s in the comments section or the inbox–and 59% of Americans feel that social media outlets for businesses means it’s easier to get their important questions answered, which is a great thing.
+More consumers reach out to businesses via social media–whether it’s in the comments section or the inbox–and 59% of Americans feel that social media outlets for businesses mean it’s easier to get their important questions answered, which is a great thing.

 Although, it’s curious that as technology advances, many retreat further into old-fashioned ways.
 For example, recently, a company worked hard to source their customer’s addresses to send out a flyer marketing campaign to reach their consumer base and it worked!
 Print isn’t dead!
 As with any marketing on social media or otherwise, it’s about connecting with what your audience wants in the way that they want it–and getting creative.
 You have to know your audience, even (or especially) in the days of chatbots and email marketing.
 Sometimes tried and tested strategies work, which includes social opinion.
 But, for 2019, it’s a must to keep your social media brand ticking and public opinion favorable.

-However, in 2018, Facebook took a hit with its data breaches, which led consumers to feel distrustful of social media platforms, which will certainly affecting marketing metrics this year.
+However, in 2018, Facebook took a hit with its data breaches, which led consumers to feel distrustful of social media platforms, which will certainly affect marketing metrics this year.
 But, don’t worry too much; your social media brand is still important.
 It’s good to know that of Earth’s 7.59 billion people, 3.19 billion people actively use social media.
 In fact, consumers love social media so much that statistics note that social media and video viewing are a couple of the most popular online activities.
 Which leads us to our next point…

 2. Video will continue to capture consumers’ attention